modio/modio-docs/public/en-us/game-management/metrics/playtime.md

 - Average UGC interacted with per session

 :::info
-Please note that Player Insights is a premium feature.
+Please note that Playtime Metrics is a premium feature.
 If you are interested in accessing premium features via your games dashboard, please contact developers@mod.io.
 :::

 ## Getting Started

-Once you have enabled Playtime Insights: Metric Sessions via the Premium Features dashboard, you are ready to start implementing the feature.
+Once you have enabled Playtime Metrics via the Premium Features dashboard, you are ready to start implementing the feature.
 For the rest of this document we will be focusing on the REST API implementation of the feature if your game has not integrated our plugins.

 ## SDK Support